crclark/graph-anns/README.md

 seems to actually be slower on the 1B test. tinyset is doing ~90k/sec after 3 mins.

+Full results: run out of memory at the same time regardless of vec or tinyset, but vec seems to win in overall speed on smaller amounts of data.
+We'll keep it.

+Vec backpointers light failure at 1:23:00 – dropped to ~9k/sec at around 280M inserted.
+Gave up at 1.5 hours in — 282M inserted, ~5k/sec.
+VIRT 249.8g RES 116.9g

+Exactly the same for tinyset version: at :1.5 hours, ~2k/sec with 282M inserted.
+VIRT 250.8g, RES 114.9g.

 ### FP16 stored distances

 recompute distance on the fly if two distances are exactly equal or one or the other is fp16::max or fp16::min.